srikumarks/Synth.jl/docs/src/tutorial_basic.md

 The operator ends up being a no-op for those processes that support fanout on their own.

-Signal processes which support fanout natively (including `Fanout`) implement the abstract type `SignalWithFanout` which is itself a `Signal`.
+Signal processes which support fanout natively (including `WithFanout`) implement the abstract type `SignalWithFanout` which is itself a `Signal`.

 ## Stereo signals